 In 2018, the Honor Winds, under the direction of Mr. Fletcher were invited to perform at the Music For All National Festival.

-Bojan Gutic is in his seventh year of teaching at Argyle Middle School.
-His teaching responsibilities include beginner Flute, Clarinet, Oboe, Bassoon, and Saxophone classes and directing the Symphonic Band.
+Bojan Gutic is in his eighth year of teaching at Argyle Middle School.
+His teaching responsibilities include beginner Flute, Clarinet, Oboe, Bassoon, and Saxophone classes and directing the Symphonic Band, as well as assisting with Honor Winds.
 During the fall, Mr. Gutic also assists with the marching band at Argyle High School.

-The Symphonic Band under the direction of Mr. Gutic has consistently received UIL Sweepstakes Awards and has advanced to the area level of the ATSSB Outstanding Performance Series competition.
+The Symphonic Band under the direction of Mr. Gutic has consistently received UIL Sweepstakes Awards and has advanced to the area and state levels of the ATSSB Outstanding Performance Series competition.

 James McNair is Assistant Director of Bands in Argyle ISD.
 He teaches beginner euphonium and trombone and assists with all four of the concert bands in Argyle ISD as well as the marching band.